jbranchaud/splitting-atoms/PackageGuides/PackageBasics.md

     |
     └── package.json # Package Information

+Note: In addition to what is included above, you can also add `grammars/` and `snippets/` directories if your package requires it.

 ##Getting Started

 You can generate a new package with the above structure by opening Atom, keying `cmd+shift+p` and selecting `Package Generator - Generate Package`